Nonlinear travelling waves on non-Euclidean spaces: Introduction, Setting and Notations

 \subsection{Outline of the paper}

-We now take the space to describe the overall outline of the paper.
-In Section 2, we establish the existence of certain constrained energy minimisers, i.e., we minimise the ``energies'' $E_{\lambda, X}(u)$ and $\mathcal{E}_{\lambda, X}(u)$ subject to the ``mass'' $||u||_{L^2}$ being constant, and then use usual variational arguments to see that these constrained minimisers actually give solutions to (\ref{NLSw}) and (\ref{NLKGw}).
-Our aim is, as discussed, to get ``travelling wave'' solutions, that is, solutions $u$ such that $Xu \neq 0$ identically.
-However, a solution to the constrained minimisation problem {\bf does not} need to satisfy this; in fact, there can even be constant solutions.
-This concern is taken up in Section 3, where it is shown that on fairly general spaces and for at least a non-empty set of parameters $\lambda$ and $m$, we have honest travelling wave solutions to (\ref{NLSw}) and (\ref{NLKGw}).
-In Section 4, we extend the analysis on $S^2$ done in ~\cite{T1} to a sphere of arbitrary dimension along absolutely similar lines of reasoning.
-We improve on an estimate on $S^2$ given in ~\cite{T1} and show that our estimate is sharp.
-In Section 5, we look at how the existence of a contact structure interacts with our sub-Laplacian obtained in (\ref{NLKGw}).
-We investigate, in particular, the sphere $S^7$ with reference to its contact structure.
-So far in the paper, we have looked only at subsonic or sonic waves, in the sense that the Killing field $X$ has length less than or equal to 1.
-However, when $X$ has unrestricted length, we establish existence of constrained energy minimisers giving solutions to (\ref{NLSw}) and (\ref{NLKGw}) in Section 6.
-Here we are very brief and only sketch the main lines of argument.
-In Section 7, we look at (\ref{NLSw}) and (\ref{NLKGw}) in the non-compact setting, albeit for nice spaces with radial symmetry and spaces that can be obtained from them by stitching.
-We establish constrained $F_{m, \lambda, X}$ minimisers and constrained energy minimisers in this setting.
-Let us note here that among the two, the latter is somewhat more analytically involved and requires the application of the concentration-compactness principle and an additional symmetry assumption on the manifold to work.
+Now we give a broad outline of the rest of this paper.
+As advertised before, we will study travelling wave solutions with bounded Killing fields $X$. ~\cite{T1} established the existence of such travelling wave solutions for (\ref{NLS}) and (\ref{NLKG}) on compact manifolds, by establishing the existence of minimizers of $F_{\lambda, X} (u)$ and $F_{m, \lambda, X} (u)$ respectively in the space $H^1(M)$ keeping the integral $\int_M |u|^{p + 1}dM$ constant.
+In Section \ref{EEM}, we establish the existence of constrained energy minimizers, i.e., we minimize the energies $E_X(u)$ and $\mathcal{E}_{\lambda, X}(u)$ subject to the mass $\V u\V^2_{L^2}$ being constant and use usual variational arguments to show that these constrained minimizers actually give travelling wave solutions to (\ref{NLS}) and (\ref{NLKG}).
+These are respectively Proposition \ref{1.3} and Lemma \ref{1.2}.
+As the whole point of this investigation is to get travelling wave solutions, we must address the concern that the constrained minimizers $u$ might not always satisfy $Xu \neq 0$.
+This is a legitimate concern, as constrained minimizers can even turn out to be constants.
+This concern is taken up in Section \ref{NS}, where it is shown that on fairly general spaces (compact isotropic manifolds) and for at least a non-empty set of parameters $\lambda$ and $m$, we have honest travelling wave solutions to (\ref{NLKGw}).
+To be precise, these are Theorem \ref{twim} (which generalizes Lemma 2.1 in ~\cite{T1}) and Theorem \ref{twim1}.
+So far, we have investigated (\ref{NLKGw}) under the assumption $\langle X, X\rangle < 1$.
+In Section \ref{SPS}, we first allow the length of the Killing field to equal $1$, albeit on a measure zero subset of $M$.
+Our setting is $M = S^n$ and $X = (x_1\pa_2 - x_2\pa_1)|_{S^n}$ is the restriction of a rotation vector field from $\RR^{n + 1}$.
+Here we extend the analysis on $S^2$ done in ~\cite{T1} to $S^n$ along somewhat similar lines of reasoning, with certain modifications, of course.
+The existence result for (\ref{NLKGw}) on $S^n$ is recorded in Proposition \ref{Pro}.
+We also improve on an estimate on $S^2$ (see (\ref{aaroaaro}) below) given in ~\cite{T1} and show that our estimate is sharp.
+These estimates are recorded in Subsection \ref{Mokhom} and Lemma \ref{Pro-op}.
+In Section \ref{CP}, we consider a particular situation where the Killing field $X$ has length $1$ everywhere.
+We investigate the resulting subLaplacian $-\Delta + X^2$ in the setting $M = S^7$ with reference to the contact structure available on $S^7$.
+The existence result for (\ref{NLKGw}) is given by Proposition \ref{esseven}.
+For the optimal value of $q_*$ mentioned in Proposition \ref{esseven}, refer to Subsection \ref{sevenop}, particularly Lemma \ref{sevenop1}.
+From the method of proof of Lemma \ref{sevenop1} it can be inferred as a corollary that the estimate in Proposition 4.2 in ~\cite{T1} is sharp.
+In Section \ref{NCR}, we establish our main theorems for this paper: existence of constrained $F_{m, \lambda, X}$ minimizers for (\ref{NLKGw}) and constrained $\Cal{E}_{\lambda, X}$ minimizers for (\ref{NLKGw}) in the non-compact setting.
+These are respectively Theorem \ref{100} and Theorem \ref{1000}.
+Let us note here that among the two, the latter is somewhat more analytically involved and requires the application of the concentration-compactness principle and a stronger symmetry assumption on the manifold to work.
+Finally, in Section \ref{P}, we raise the following question: for the class of non-compact manifolds considered in the statement of Theorem \ref{100}, does perturbing the Killing field slightly perturb the resulting constrained minimizer only slightly?
+Under a certain interpretation of this question, our answer is affirmative, and is recorded in Proposition \ref{SP}.